Chaker-Dev/preuvetierce/README.md

 ## 🛡️ Legal Disclaimer

-PreuveTierce provides **technical evidence**, not legal certification.
+[!IMPORTANT] PreuveTierce provides **technical evidence**, While built on international standards (similar to RFC 3161), it is currently a private technical service and not a "Qualified Trust Service Provider" (QTSP) under eIDAS.

 The legal value of the generated proof depends on:
 - Jurisdiction